 Dogs are required to have a collar around the neck with the registration disc securely attached.
 The disc should be the current disc for that year.

-Your Dog should be Microchipped, however, it is strongly recommended that a disc or tag with the name and phone number of the owner is also attached to the dog's collar.
+It is strongly recommended that a disc or tag with the name and phone number of the owner is also attached to the dog's collar.

-Many animal shelters are now rehoming animals with a microchip implanted under the skin of the animal.
+The AWL rehomes animals with a microchip implanted under the skin of the animal.
 This provides non-removable identification.
 Vet clinics also implant microchips on request.
 Please note that this does not remove the need to register your dog and ensure it has the current disk on the collar.